ISA-KAYABASI/E-Product-with-Redis/README.md

 I send the project with rar and after I complete I will send it back second time with everything completed.
 Thank you for your time and consideration.

+For to use application it needs to connect with  database and needs to add update application.properties options ==>

+spring.datasource.username=root
+spring.datasource.password=root